stonebridgeco/farm-data-informer/README.md

 An advanced agricultural suitability analysis system that integrates multiple government and environmental data sources to provide farmers with evidence-based land assessment.

+Note from developer: Claude 4 preview got a little wonkey and went off and did some things i didnt follow.
+It made some enhancements that broke the system so I am making a "fix this " issue. i will come back to this app in a day or so to make complete all open issues.
+Kind regards, Cor.

 ## 📋 Project Timeline & Development History

 This project was developed through an intensive collaborative session from **June 10-11, 2025**.
 The complete development conversation and decision-making process is documented in **[📄 COMPLETE CHAT TRANSCRIPT](docs/CHAT_TRANSCRIPT.txt)** - a comprehensive record of our development journey from initial API testing to production-ready deployment.